 ERICKA C. MCCLELLAND

 Ericka, a Canadian transplant, has over 20 years of teaching experience, having taught third through eighth-grade language arts and high school literature & composition to students in home educating cooperatives and hybrids in the western suburbs of Chicago.
-She holds a Master’s Degree in Missions from Reformed Theological Seminary in Jackson, Mississippi and a Bachelor’s Degree in Linguistics from McGill University in Montreal, Quebec.
-Adopting a classical Christian education approach, Ericka combines her passion for language arts and literature with her desire to equip students to be vibrant ambassadors for Christ who engage our culture as collaborative workers, complex thinkers, and confident communicators.
+She holds a Master’s Degree in Missions from Reformed Theological Seminary and a Bachelor’s Degree in Linguistics from McGill University in Canada.
+Adopting a classical education approach, Ericka combines her passion for language arts and literature with her desire to equip students to engage our culture as collaborative workers, complex thinkers, and confident communicators.

 When not reading or following the activities of her five adult children, you can find Ericka walking her dog, digging in her flower gardens, or hiking with her husband in their new home state of Tennessee!

 "The goal of the modern educator is not to cut down jungles, but to irrigate deserts."

 | BA Linguistics

 | MA Missions